MickaelRigault/ztfquery/README.md

 3	153.923187	14.119114
 """
 ```
-_Remark:_ getting information (coordinates, redshift etc) for 1 or 1000 targets roughly takes the same amount of time, so better query all you targets at once.
+_Remark:_ getting information (coordinates, redshift etc) for 1 or 1000 targets roughly takes the same amount of time, so better query all your targets at once.

 ### Getting Marshal spectra